Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Introduction

 \section{Introduction}

-Medical image segmentation is considered largely solved in controlled environments: with a few hundred labeled examples, strong augmentation, and a good training recipe, models achieve high performance when the test data is from a similar domain as its training samples~\cite{isensee2021nnu,isensee2024nnu}.
+Medical image segmentation is considered largely solved in controlled environments: with a few hundred labeled examples, strong augmentation, and a good training recipe, models achieve high performance when the test data matches the training domain~\citep{isensee2021nnu,isensee2024nnu}.
 Unfortunately, real-world deployment is far less forgiving.
-Annotated medical datasets are often small, and domain shifts in disease prevalence, patient populations, imaging sites, acquisition parameters, and modalities all significantly degrade performance, necessitating costly, time-consuming cycles of retraining and new manual annotations.
+Annotated medical datasets are often small, and domain shifts in patient populations, imaging sites, acquisition parameters, and modalities all significantly degrade performance, forcing costly, time-consuming cycles of retraining and additional manual annotation.

-\looseness=-1 \textit{Domain generalization} (DG) methods aim to address these shifts during training, aiming to eliminate the need for retraining on distribution-shifted test data.
-Data-level DG uses extreme augmentations~\cite{ouyang2022causality} or style transfer~\cite{zhou2021domain} to expand the diversity of the available training samples, but cannot guarantee coverage of unseen target domains or remain compatible with standard augmentation pipelines.
-Model-level methods modify training architectures or strategies to mix feature statistics across domains~\cite{zhou2022generalizable, zhou2021domain}, but incur significant computational costs and implicitly assume that the target data lies within the span of the training domains.
-Further, semi- and unsupervised domain adaptation methods typically finetune, adapt, or train image translation models on each new (potentially unlabeled) target domain at test time~\cite{chen2019synergistic, karani2021test, wang2020tent, chen2022contrastive}.
-Critically, adaptation approaches demand substantial machine learning expertise and infrastructure, and require repeated effort for each new domain, limiting their practicality for biomedical users.
+\looseness=-1 Domain generalization (DG) methods address these shifts during training, removing the need for retraining on distribution-shifted data.
+They typically operate at the data- or model-level.
+Data-level DG expands training diversity through extreme augmentations~\cite{ouyang2022causality} or style transfer~\cite{zhou2021domain}, but cannot guarantee coverage of unseen target domains and may conflict with standard augmentation pipelines.
+Model-level DG mixes feature statistics across domains~\cite{zhou2021domain,zhou2022generalizable}, but is computationally expensive and assumes that target data lies within the span of training domains.
+Semi- and unsupervised domain adaptation methods sidestep these assumptions by finetuning or training image translation models on each new target domain at test time~\cite{chen2019synergistic,chen2022contrastive,karani2021test, wang2020tent}, but demand machine learning expertise, infrastructure, and repeated effort for each new domain, limiting their practicality for biomedical users.